fluttered-book/fluttered-book.github.io/content/docs/notifications/local-notifications.md

 const spacer = SizedBox(height: 8);
 ```

-Here is what it looks like.
+Here is what it will look like, when done.

 ![Notification form](../images/notification_form.png)